benoitheinrich/micro-services-finder/readme.md

 The tool comes with a simple CLI executable that accepts many different options.

+The main executable is started using the following command:

+    $ java -jar target/scala-2.11/micro-services-finder.jar

-You should really play with the `micro-services-finder --help` to see all it can do for you.
+You should really play with the `--help` to see all it can do for you.

 Here is an extract of the help command: